-Sources: Whole wheat, brown rice, green leafy vegetables, sunflower seeds, potato, garbanzo beans, banana, trout, spinach, tomatoes, avocado, walnuts, peanut butter, tuna, salmon, lima beans, bell peppers, chicken meat
+Vitamin B6 Food Sources: Whole wheat, brown rice, green leafy vegetables, sunflower seeds, potato, garbanzo beans, banana, trout, spinach, walnuts, peanut butter, tuna, salmon, lima beans, chicken

-Folate is the naturally occurring form found in foods.
-Folic acid is the synthetic form used in commercially available supplements and fortified foods.
-Inadequate folate status is associated with neural tube defects and some cancers.
+Folate refers to the naturally occurring form found in foods.
+Folic acid is the synthetic form of the vitamin, used in most supplements and fortified foods.

-Deficiency: One may notice anemia (macrocytic / megaloblastic), sprue, Leukopenia, thrombocytopenia, weakness, weight loss, cracking and redness of tongue and mouth, and diarrhea.
-In pregnancy there is a risk of low birth weight and preterm delivery.
+Vitamin B9 Deficiency: Anemia (macrocytic / megaloblastic), low white blood cells (leukopenia), low blood platelets (thrombocytopenia), weakness, weight loss, cracking and redness of the tongue and mouth, and diarrhea.
+In pregnancy, there is a risk of low birth weight, preterm delivery, and neural tube defects.13

-Sources: Green leafy vegetables, asparagus, broccoli, Brussels sprouts, citrus fruits, black eyed peas, spinach, great northern beans, whole grains, baked beans, green peas, avocado, peanuts, lettuce, tomato juice, banana, papaya, organ meats
+Vitamin B9 Food Sources: Green leafy vegetables, asparagus, broccoli, Brussels sprouts, citrus fruits, beans and legumes, whole grains, green peas, avocado, peanuts, organ meats

 Vitamin B12 (Cobalamin)

-Toxicity: None known from supplements or food.
-Only a small amount is absorbed via the oral route, thus the potential for toxicity is low.
+Toxicity: Extremely rare, even with supplementation.
+Only a small amount is absorbed orally, thus the potential for toxicity is low.